 There are probably many TESOL teachers who are perhaps unaware of the role Latin has played in shaping the world of TESOL today.
-Latin has had a tremendous influence in how language teaching has been shaped as Latin was one of the first languages that was systematically taught on a large scale.
+Latin has had a tremendous influence on how language teaching has been shaped as Latin was one of the first languages that were systematically taught on a large scale.
 As such, Latin provided the foundation for how language was taught for several hundred years.

 Latin at its Role in Language Teaching

 Speaking several languages was the norm for most of known history in most parts of the world such as Europe.
 However, with the dawn of empires such as the Greek and Romans, there came a need to have a dominating language over local languages.

 The language of Rome was primarily Latin.
 As such, this led Latin to the spreading of Latin throughout the Western world.
 What was unique was how long the Roman Empire lasted.
 After over 1000 years, Latin was the language of education, business, and government.
 It was embedded in tradition and not just an outside language imposed on locals.

 With the decline of the Roman empire came a growth in the use of other languages in Europe such as English, French, Italian, etc. This contributed to Latin being taught as a subject because of the prominence it uses to have.
 Change is difficult and abandoning a language that was so ingrained in Western civilization was not easy for scholars.